1938 college football rankings: Champions (by ranking)

+Note: AP poll, Boand System, Dickinson System, Dunkel System, Houlgate System, Litkenhous Ratings, Poling System, and Williamson System were given contemporarily.
+All other methods were given retroactively.

 AP Poll

 The scheduled final AP Poll was released on November 29, with Notre Dame No. 1, prior to their season-end game against Southern California.

 The poll was extended for one week due to the "select quality of last Saturday's games, three of which had a direct bearing on the ranking".

 The revised final AP Poll was released on December 6, at the end of the regular season, still weeks before the major bowls.
 The AP would not release a post-bowl season final poll regularly until 1968.

 Houlgate System

+Litkenhous Ratings

+The top teams in the Litkenhous Ratings for 1938 were as follows: